 My son has learned a raft of new DIY skills and I’ve spent more quality time connecting with the people who matter to me than ever before.
 More than anything, we’ve talked – really talked about deep, meaningful stuff, and we’ve both enjoyed those conversations.

-But, there are things that I’ve missed that I never would have imagined would bother me.
+But, there are things that I’ve missed during lockdown that I never would have imagined would bother me.
 They’re not big, important things, but oh, how I’ve longed for them!
 Here are some of them – in completely random order!

 Surprising Things I Missed During Lockdown